 We are all about getting some great, fresh, local, organic and AFFORDABLE food into your belly.
-We don’t consider ourselves part of a movement (that you have to pay a premium to join) , it’s just what makes sense and what we have always done; use what is abundant, close by, make it delicious and charge a fair price, and create as little waste as possible.
+We use what we grow ourselves at our own Branch Out Farm, what is abundant, close by.
+We make it delicious and charge a fair price, and create as little waste as possible.
+We aren’t on a bandwagon or soapbox or part of a movement.
+We just do what we love in the way it makes sense to us .
 We want it to be so good that you crave more and always feel like it’s a good value.

 Not cheap food with cheap ingredients, but good quality at a nice price.
 We are willing to make less money and work harder on sourcing to keep it that way.
 That’s just us.
-With longtime, deep ties to the organic farming community in santa cruz we have insider privileges, and we are workin’ them for you.
+With longtime, deep ties to the organic farming community in santa cruz we have insider privileges, and we are workin’ them for you, and our farmer friends.
 It means extra time, driving directly to farms and what not, but we love it.

 What kind of food is it?
 That should be an easy question.
 It’s a little hard for us to stay focused, because we love alot of things.
 Hopefully it all makes some sort of sense.

 BREAKFAST: We always do some breakfast tacos (eggs, chorizo, potatoes, smoky ancho sauce) and one that changes seasonally (ie: pulled pork, roasted squash, eggs and greens) .
 We use yellow corn tortillas with no preservatives.
 We LOOOVE Arepas, so we do those, with ham and eggs.
 (An arepa is made from cornmeal–a little grilled cake that is split open and filled.
 It tastes like grits/polenta and is mysteriously satisfyting).
 We love us some braised greens with a fried egg on top, so we do that most days.
 And some sort of sesame brown rice plate, yes, with an egg.
-We crank up the fryer and do fritters with whatever is around, and spanish churros.
+We crank up the fryer and donuts with what fruit and berries are in season, and spanish churros.
 We have a thing for kimchi, and there is nothing wrong with a kim-dilla for breakfast. (a kimchi quesadilla–add and egg or some pulled pork if ya wanna).
 And there’s the truck-made brown rice horchata.
-Get your caffeine on at our good neighbors at ” Filling Station”.
-They have some kick-ass Four Barrel (from SF) coffee and will treat you right.

 LUNCH: We keep the breakfast tacos happening (it’s santa cruz), and we take a turn towards the asian thing.
 Ssam, tacos, onigiri, kimchi dogs, brown rice plate.
 There is a lot of cabbage involved, which we are addicted to in all forms, and much ginger and fresh pickles (daikon, apples, whatev).
 I am pretty sure we make the best Banh mi I have ever had, even if they are sometimes on a bolillo roll, I promise you won’t mind.
 Usually there’s a soup.
 And sometimes the brined/steamed/fried chicken. o. my. g-d.
 Chap chae has been know to make an appearance, but I usually eat too much of it, with too much Sriracha (if that is even a thing that is possible).